alessamohammed/ForbesSnack/README.md

 # Forbes400

-Forbes400 is a simple info app built with [Jetpack Compose][compose].
+Forbes400 is a simple top billionaires info app built with [Jetpack Compose][compose].

 ## Features